Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Introduction

-The remainder of this paper is organized as follows: Section~\ref{sec:Methods} details the methodology and experimental setup, including the flow data generation via LES+AL, the physical problem configuration under coupled surge and pitch motions, and the mathematical architectures of the PINNs and FNO frameworks.
-Section~\ref{sec:Results} presents a comprehensive evaluation of the results, comparing the models across four dimensions: computational efficiency and convergence, instantaneous flow field reconstruction and long-term prediction, quantitative local velocity profiles, and the capture of physical wake parameters such as meandering and deficit.
-This section also includes a detailed spectral fidelity analysis to illustrate the models' differing capabilities in resolving multiscale turbulent signatures.
+The remainder of this paper is organized as follows: Section~\ref{sec:Methods} details the methodology and experimental setup, including the flow data generation via LES-AL, the physical problem configuration under coupled surge and pitch motions, and the mathematical architectures of the PINN and FNO frameworks.
+Section~\ref{sec:Results} presents a comprehensive evaluation of the results.
 Finally, Section~\ref{sec:Conclusions} summarizes the key findings and provides concluding remarks regarding the potential for real-time wind farm optimization.